Getting ready on the morning of your wedding

 What do you want?

 What does wedding prep mean to you?
 To get the best out of these photos, its so important you think about what parts of your morning mean the most to you.
+Are you details orientated?
+Are the emotions the key?
+Are you not really fussed?
 It is also absolutely fine not to know - communicate that with your photographer and they’ll make sure they try to capture everything.

 Timings